hablapps/updatable/README.md

 res22: ComputerScientist = ComputerScientist(name=,age=1)
 ```

-Note that the `:=` operator can also be used within generic contexts --
+Note that the `:=` operator can also be used within generic contexts -
 if we pass evidence of the right builder.
 This can be achieved in two
-ways: in an explicit way, as in the example above, or encapsulated in
+ways: either explicitly, as in the example above, or encapsulated in
 an updatable object, as in the following example:

 ```scala